Introduced in 2019, the Victorian teaching and learning model (VTLM) supports teachers and school leaders to:

-vision for learning helps create a unified set of values and beliefs to drive a high performance learning culture.
+vision for learning and wellbeing helps create a unified set of values and beliefs to drive a high performance learning culture.

 practice principles for excellence in teaching and learning (practice principles) are nine signature pedagogies which make the difference in improving student achievement and motivation.